CareSource Health Insurance Review

 How much does CareSource cost?

-CareSource has average health insurance rates when compared to national and state averages.
-A Silver plan from CareSource costs an average of $571 per month for a 40-year-old.
-The national average cost of health insurance is $560 per month for the same plan.
+A Silver plan from CareSource costs an average of $550 per month for a 40-year-old.
+The national average cost of health insurance is $567 per month for the same plan.
 The company's Dual-Eligible Special Needs Plans are advertised as costing $0 per month, though.

 Methodology and sources